Why Most Freelancers Fail at Time Tracking (And How to Fix It)

 Sure you can use a timer on your phone, but what happens when you forget to start that timer?
 What happens when you get distracted and spend 15 minutes looking at kitten videos instead of client work?

-At best, your manual time tracking methods will give you a loose guestimate of what you should be billing your client.
+At best, manual time tracking gives you a loose guestimate of what you should be billing your client.

 It’s better than nothing, but it won’t give you a clear picture.